 24h (default), you could consider 150GB of disk space every 10M active series owned by the largest tenant.
 For example, if your largest tenant has 30M active series and

 -compactor.compaction-concurrency=1 we would recommend having a disk with at least 450GB available.

 Compactor HTTP endpoints

 Displays the status of the compactors ring, including the tokens owned by each compactor and an option to remove (forget) instances from the ring.

 This section described the compactor configuration.
 For the general Cortex configuration and references to common config blocks, please refer to the configuration documentation.

-compactor_config configures the compactor for the experimental blocks storage.
+compactor_config configures the compactor for the blocks storage.